 A guide to cyber security certification and training

-Cyber security is in demand from every organisation, but what training and certification is needed?
+Cyber security skills are in demand from every organisation, but what training and certification is needed?

-As part of its initiative to get more people aware of cyber security, it's allowing all employees to partake in a free digital learning course covering everything they need to know about how to handle and protect data, both while in the office and working remotely.
-It advises what employees should look out for when identifying online threats, fraud and what an information asset owner is.
+As part of this initiative to raise awareness of cyber security, it is allowing all workers to take part in a free digital learning course covering everything they require to understand how to protect and handle data, both while working remotely and in the office.
+It advises what an information asset owner is as well as what employees should look out for when identifying online threats.

 Training for HR, procurement and legal & accounting